WUMUXIAN/go-common-utils/datastructure/trees/README.md

 Heap has the following properties:

-- A heap is a Complete Binary Tree
+- A heap is a `Complete Binary Tree`
+- A `Complete Binary Tree` is a tree that:
+  - Every level is completely filled, except that the last level can be partially filled.
+  - If a node is partially filled, its child must be the left child.
 - For a given node in a heap, the values of the nodes for its children are always smaller&bigger than this node's value, for Max and Min heap respectively.
 - The sub-trees of a node are also heaps.